 We are committed to collaboration and working collectively to improve mangrove conservation outcomes.
 Through this we aim to build a community to support more effective mangrove restoration projects.
-Contributing data to the MRTT will help to support science-based restoration; however, we understand and value the need for data privacy.
-In the interests of collaboration, the approximate site location, name, and contact details (name and email) for all projects will be public on the GMW platform.
+Contributing data to the MRTT will help to support sciencebased restoration; however, we understand and value the need for data privacy.
+In the interests of collaboration, the approximate site location and name, for all projects will be public on the GMW platform.
 In addition, the Global Mangrove Alliance Science Working Group will have access to the raw data, but this will only be presented as aggregated statistics to conduct large-scale mangrove restoration analyses without individual project sites being identifiable.